 In the early 1990s with the beginning of the violent conflicts in former Yugoslavia, the schwelle Foundation started supporting peace work in the successor states of Yugoslavia.
 The schwelle supported refugees from Bosnia seeking asylum in Bremen, as well as refugees from Kosovo fleeing to Albania.
 Furthermore, it supported local people and organizations in former Yugoslavia promoting a peaceful living for all communities and ethnic groups.

-Many people seeking protection in EU countries are stranded at the EU's external border, currently the border between Bosnia and Croatia, among others.
+Many people seeking protection in EU countries are stranded at the EU's external borders.
 When they try to cross the border, they are mistreated and forcibly returned.
-No Name Kitchen provides support in this situation.
+This is where No Name Kitchen comes in.
+Even when refugees arrive in Bulgaria, an EU country, there is no guarantee that they will be able to claim their rights.
+The Centre for Legal Aid provides support in these situations.

 In the southeast of Turkey, where different ethnic groups and many people who fled from Syria live together, poverty and lack of prospects intensify violence.
 The state intervenes with a hard hand, torture in prisons is not uncommon.
 Sohram Casra's work is a counter to this: Reconciliation, interreligious understanding and support for torture victims.